-16.91 As outlined in Chapter 11, following adoption of a proposed route, further detailed route planning was undertaken in order produce a detailed development footprint upon which the environmental impact assessment is based.
+- 16.95 As outlined in Chapter 11, following adoption of a proposed route, further detailed route planning was undertaken in order produce a detailed development footprint upon which the environmental impact assessment is based.
 Archaeological surveys were undertaken based upon an 80m wide corridor within which support poles would be sited, plus 10m either side for access and stays.
 Detailed line design was also undertaken within this corridor, to ensure that the overhead line was technically feasible within an area where environmental information was known.

-- 16.92 Assessment of effects is based upon the assumption that support poles could be sited at any location within the 80m wide tolerance corridor.
-A direct effect is predicted to occur upon any archaeological site present within this tolerance corridor, plus 10m either side (allowing for working area and stays). - 16.93 The locations of temporary storage areas, construction accesses and additional working areas required for stringing operations are not yet known and the effects of these have not been assessed, although the selection of locations would comply with the requirements of the Environmental Management Plan.
+A slightly updated route, including the change to a Trident single wood pole structure, was reviewed in 2012. - 16.96 Assessment of effects is based upon the assumption that support poles could be sited at any location within the 80m wide tolerance corridor.
+A direct effect is predicted to occur upon any archaeological site present within this tolerance corridor, plus 10m either side (allowing for working area and stays). - 16.97 The locations of temporary storage areas, construction accesses and additional working areas required for stringing operations are not yet known and the effects of these have not been assessed, although the selection of locations would comply with the requirements of the Environmental Management Plan.